Angiostrongyliasis

 Diagnosis of Angiostrongyliasis

-• If meningitis signs are present, cerebrospinal fluid (CSF) analysis and complete blood count (A. cantonensis)
+• If meningitis is suspected (A. cantonensis), cerebrospinal fluid (CSF) analysis

-Angiostrongyliasis is suspected based on a history of ingesting potentially contaminated material, including land snails, slugs, or transfer hosts such as certain land crabs, frogs, toads, or freshwater prawns or shrimp.
+Angiostrongyliasis is suspected based on a history of ingesting potentially contaminated material, including intermediate or transport hosts.

-Patients with meningeal findings require lumbar puncture, which typically shows elevated CSF pressure, protein, and white cells with eosinophils > 10%.
+Patients with meningeal findings require lumbar puncture with PCR testing of CSF, which typically shows elevated CSF pressure, protein, and white blood cells with eosinophils > 10% (can be as high as 70%).
 Complete blood count shows eosinophilia > 5% in blood; A. cantonensis parasites are rarely visible.
-Focal lesions are not usually seen in CT of the brain.
+Peripheral eosinophilia may not always correlate well with CSF eosinophilia.
+Focal lesions are not usually seen on CT or MRI of the brain.
 A. cantonensis larvae and eggs are not present in stool.

-Diagnosis of gastrointestinal infection due to A. costaricensis is difficult because larvae and eggs are not present in stool; however, if surgery is done (eg, for suspected appendicitis), eggs and larvae can be identified in tissues removed during surgery.
-A high percentage of eosinophils (>10%) may be present in blood.
+Diagnosis of gastrointestinal infection due to A. costaricensis is difficult because larvae and eggs are not present in stool.
+Definitive diagnosis is made if abdominal surgery is performed (often for another suspected etiology of the symptoms, eg, appendicitis) and histologic evaluation identifies eggs or larvae in biopsies of various abdominal tissues or identifies adult worms in the mesenteric arterial lumen or its branches.
+A high percentage of eosinophils (>10%) may be present in blood and within infected tissue (1).

-Immunoassays are not widely available.
-The Centers for Disease Control and Prevention (CDC) offers a polymerase chain reaction (PCR) for A. cantonensis in CSF; molecular tests for A. costaricensis are available only in research laboratories.
+Immunoassays and molecular diagnostics are not widely available.
+The Centers for Disease Control and Prevention (CDC) offers a polymerase chain reaction (PCR) for A. cantonensis in CSF (2); molecular tests for A. costaricensis are available only in research laboratories.

 Treatment of Angiostrongyliasis

-A. cantonensis meningitis is treated with analgesics, removal of CSF at frequent intervals to reduce central nervous system (CNS) pressure; corticosteroids can decrease the frequency of therapeutic lumbar puncture.
+A. cantonensis meningitis is treated with analgesics, removal of CSF at frequent intervals to reduce intracranial pressure; corticosteroids can decrease the frequency of therapeutic lumbar puncture (1).
+Most patients have a self-limited course and recover completely.
 Anthelmintic therapy may increase the inflammatory response because it results in the release of parasite antigens.
-Most patients have a self-limited course and recover completely.

 There is no specific treatment for A. costaricensis infection; most infections resolve spontaneously.
-Anthelmintics do not appear to be effective and may lead to additional migration of worms and worsening symptoms.
+Anthelmintics do not appear to be effective and may lead to additional migration of worms and worsening symptoms (2).

 Prevention of Angiostrongyliasis

-People who live in or travel to areas with A. cantonensis should avoid eating raw or undercooked snails, slugs, freshwater shrimp, land crabs, frogs, centipedes, and lizards, as well as potentially contaminated vegetables and vegetable juices.
+People who live in or travel to areas with A. cantonensis or A. costaricensis should avoid eating raw or undercooked snails, slugs, freshwater shrimp, land crabs, frogs, centipedes, and lizards as well as potentially contaminated vegetables and vegetable juices.

 Key Points

-• Humans acquire Angiostrongylus when they consume raw or undercooked snails or slugs or the organisms' transport hosts (certain land crabs, frogs, toads, or freshwater prawns or shrimp).
+• Humans acquire Angiostrongylus when they consume raw or undercooked snails or slugs or transport hosts (certain land crabs, frogs, toads, or freshwater prawns or shrimp).

 • A. cantonensis larvae migrate from the gastrointestinal tract to the meninges, where they cause eosinophilic meningitis; A. costaricensis eggs can be released into the intestinal tissues, causing abdominal pain, vomiting, and fever.